balena/aes-whitebox/README.md

 ## How to use

-- *aes128.cc*, *aes128.h* and *aes128_private.h" implement the standard AES-128 encryption, used only as an implementation reference and can be easily removed from the final build.
+- `aes128.cc`, `aes128.h` and `aes128_private.h` implement the standard AES-128 encryption, used only as an implementation reference and can be easily removed from the final build.
-- *aes128_oracle_gen.cc* contains the AES-128 'compiler' (the tool that generates the WBC tables), that generates the *aes128_oracle_tables.cc* file.
+- `aes128_oracle_gen.cc` contains the AES-128 'compiler' (the tool that generates the WBC tables), that generates the `aes128_oracle_tables.cc` file that contains the cipher tables.
-- *aes128_oracle.h* and *aes128_oracle.cc* contain the AES-128 implementation that consumes the *aes128_oracle_tables.cc*.
+- `aes128_oracle.h` and `aes128_oracle.cc` contain the AES-128 implementation that consumes the `aes128_oracle_tables.cc`.

 So for a final build, you must (1) compile the `aes128_oracle_gen` tool, (2) generate the `aes128_oracle_tables.cc` source file using it and add `aes128_oracle.h` together with `aes128_oracle.cc` to the final build.